 These services can typically be accessed online, saving you the effort of going to a physical bank and/or using an accounting service to cut checks.
 If you make repeat payments to vendors or other third parties, their information can be saved to expedite payments in the future.

-4. Use online banking to provide account access to other employees
+4. Use online small business banking to provide account access to other employees

 With many business banking accounts, you can create multiple profiles to allow different users access with varying permissions.
 Some users may be able to view transaction histories but unable to make deposits or withdrawals.
 Others can have full access to manage your company’s finances.